ccgargantua/arena-allocator/README.md

 ## Compatibility

-The code was written to build with any compiler and run on any platform that supports the C89 standard.
-However, testing has been somewhat limited and there are some issues with building on Windows with the `Makefile`.
+The code was written to build with any compiler that supports the C89 standard and run on any platform.
+However, there are some issues with building on Windows with the `Makefile`.
 Please read all of the below information.

 ### Compilers